samadkhan1387/QuillAI-ChatBot/README.md

 Developed by : Abdul Samad
 ## Architecture

-he architecture of the Quill Ai app is designed to efficiently process and interact with PDF documents, along with a voice chat feature for enhanced user interaction.
+The architecture of the Quill Ai app is designed to efficiently process and interact with PDF documents, along with a voice chat feature for enhanced user interaction.
 Here's a breakdown of the workflow:

 ### Overview